IMPORTANT METER INFORMATION

 If you’re thinking about installing solar then you’ll need a smart meter.
-New Power of Choice regulations mean that you can only get a smart meter through your electricity retailer.
+Power of Choice regulations mean that you can only get a smart meter through your electricity retailer.
 That’s us!

 Smart meters measure electricity consumption in 30-minute intervals and can be read remotely, removing the need for a meter reader to visit your property to read your meter.

 Once your smart meter is installed and solar PV system activated, any electricity produced by your solar PV system will first be used to meet the demands of your home, with any surplus exported to the grid.
 The amount paid for surplus electricity is known as a feed-in tariff and will appear as a separate line item on your Enova Energy bill.
-As part of our commitment to encouraging the uptake of renewable energy, we strive to lead the market in terms of feed-in tariffs.

 New National Metering Rules